 We recommend opening a new tab (you'll need to be able to switch back and forth between your ActiveCampaign account and your WordPress site) and logging into your ActiveCampaign account.

-In the steps below, we'll show you where you can access your ActiveCampaign API information so you can add it to WordPress, and show you how to make your forms available for use on your site.
+In the steps below, we'll show you where you can access your ActiveCampaign API information to add to WordPress, and show you how to make your forms available for use on your site.

 1. From your ActiveCampaign account, click "Settings" located in the lower left of the application.